Lostwave: "Ready 'n' Steady"

 "Ready 'n' Steady" is a song by American musicians Dennis Lucchesi and Jim Franks, credited as D.A, which was recorded in 1979.
 Despite never being publicly or commercially released, the song debuted on the Billboard's Bubbling Under Hot 100 chart at number 106, rising to number 102 before disappearing from the chart.
 To date, the song is the only song without an official release to appear on a Billboard chart.
-The song's existence was in question for many years, but was confirmed to be real in 2016.
-It was aired on KFAI in Minneapolis, Minnesota, US, that same year, the only known instance of it being aired on radio.
+The song's existence was in question for many years; however, the track was confirmed to be real in 2016.
+It was aired on KFAI in Minneapolis, Minnesota, US, that same year.
+This is the only known instance of it being aired on radio.